Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 ## [0] What is AGN

-It is a basis for all languages under aban language family.

-It describes the syntax of most if not all aban languages.
+AGN is a generic set of rules, describing general syntax of most if not all aban family of languages.

-AGN is all about syntax, a simple syntax that you can use to describe a graph in a text file.
+What AGN really do, is describing a graph inside a text file.

-AGN is NOT concern with semantics in any shape or form, only syntax.

-## [1] Variations

-Aban languages, sometimes called
-'Variations', sometimes 'Editions'.

-AGN is the base syntax of most, if not all, aban languages.

-Variations define semantics for information presented in aban documents.
+Semantic of information represented is none of AGN concern.

 ## [2] Documents